Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 1 - A Rebirth.md

 The players meet [[Mokat Irai the Necromancer|Mokat]]

 ### The River
-Pay the ferryman -> Ferryman asks for something of value but will suggest they can pay with a debt to him
+Pay [[The Ferryman]] -> Ferryman asks for something of value but will suggest they can pay with a debt to him

 - If they touch the water -> DC 15 Strength Save or begin to be dragged into the water
 - If they fail -> Life is drained from them and only the husk of their body remains

+- Ocean is foggy so they don't notice the hands until they start hitting the bottom of the boat
+- As they leave they *don't* see a shadow rise from the water and follow after them

 ### Waiting Room Hellscape
+- People waiting in pews
+- [[The Ferryman]] is stood at the alter facing the people, they read out a number and you watch as an elderly woman rises from one of the frontmost pews, and walks to the large stained glass window behind the altar.
+As she presses a wrinkled hand to it the image in the glass morphs to a swamp bathed in red, weeping figure buried in the bloody earth.
+Before she can react shes absorbed into the glass and it returns to it previous form.

 ### Dungeons
+beige hallways
+- Puzzle rooms
+- More Puzzles
+- Get a key or something from a sleeping creature
+- Rooms with people being tortured ( one of them is Jark)